 Why do products and services sometimes fail to live up to expectations?
 Management’s first impulse may be to blame employees or single out a particular department.
 But that approach never addresses the real root of the problem.
 In this article, we’ll examine the deeper causes behind quality shortfalls, explain why you shouldn’t limit yourself to scapegoating, and demonstrate how a systematic strategy—standardizing processes, reducing human error, and adopting IT solutions—can dramatically raise quality levels.
 We’ll also share real-life examples where automation and process optimization significantly boosted client satisfaction and operational efficiency.

-- Key Reasons Why Quality Falls Short of Expectations
+- Eliminate human factor: Key Reasons Why Quality Falls Short of Expectations

-- The “Minimizing Human Factor” Approach in Practice
+- Eliminate human factor: The “Minimizing Human Factor” Approach in Practice

 - Checklists, Standards, Processes, Roles, and KPIs: Tools for Quality Management